eichc/SOHR/README.txt

 Frontend for all necessary pages
 Login for students and faculty/TAs
-Form for professors to create new office hour blocks Allow students to save classes that they’re taking Calendar view of office hours
+Form for professors to create new office hour blocks Allow students to save classes that they’re t aking Calendar view of office hours
 Time, room, name of TA/mentor
 Ability to search for a specific class